Remote access: RDS

 To launch a RemoteApp simply click on it.

-On first use, you may see a prompt asking you to allow access to local resources - click allow.
+On first use, you may see a prompt asking you to allow access to local resources - click allow (and optionally tick the "don't ask me again" box to stop it asking every time).

-Opening subsequent RemoteApps can be achieved by clicking "All Resources" at the top left, and simply opening additional RemoteApps.
+Opening subsequent RemoteApps can be achieved by clicking "Home" at the top left and simply opening additional RemoteApps.

 Each different RemoteApp will show its tile along the top, and if you open more than one document at a time, the tile will show a number - hovering over the tile you can jump between the open documents: